 John Pizzarelli, the world-renowned guitarist and singer, is the son of legendary jazz guitarist Bucky Pizzarelli, who died just over a year ago on April 1, 2020.
 The family, which also includes the double bassist Martin Pizzarelli, is jazz royalty.
+This week in Saturday Soundtrack, we’ll celebrate the music of John Pizzarelli.

 Bucky was a long-time member of The Tonight Show Band, where he played with a wide variety of musicians and in different musical genres.
 John clearly got his start at a very early age, and both father and son play the seven-string guitars popularized in jazz circles by George Van Eps.